mateuszwalo/HCR-NN-Library/README.md

 This notebook demonstrates loading data, normalization, training HCRCond2D, and visualizing 𝐸[𝑢1∣𝑢2]E[u1∣u2].

+## Updates

+### 30 XII 25'

+Optimized core code functions by implementing by implementing mixed Just-in-Time Compilation for small scale computations and CUDA kernels for big scale calculations.
+The implementations are prototyped in dedicated CU format and implemented into code using Python Numba interface.
+Why specifically Numba and not C?
+We decided to follow Numba approach to facilitate the process of integrating GPU-based code and experimenting of science team along with existing memory management solution.
+Full mathematical implementation with explanation and benchmarking is shown in the [short pdf paper](/HCR-NN-Library/docs/Optimizing%20HCR%20functions.pdf).

 ## Documentation

 Getting started & API reference: see docs/guide.md.